stratisproject/Documentation/source/Architecture Reference/FullNode/Features/console-application-builds.rst

 What happens in Main()?
 ========================

 It is in the ``Main()`` function that the settings for a Full Node are registered and its features are added in.
-Let's take a look at what happens in ``Main()`` at the code level using the Stratis.StratisD project as an example.
+Let's take a look at what happens in ``Main()`` at the code level using the Stratis.StraxD project as an example.

 ::